-- 7. Carefully apply 550 uL of the mixture from step 6 (including the precipitate) to the DNeasy column(s) (in an old elution microtube rack) without wetting the rim.
+- 7. Carefully apply 550 uL of the mixture from step 6 (including the precipitate) to the DNeasy column(s) (in an elution microtube rack) without wetting the rim.
 This will have to be completed in three transfers using the p200 multichannel.
 Seal the DNeasy column(s) with the provided AirPore tape sheets and centrifuge at 4,000 rpm for 10 minutes.
-Discard filtrate and rinse elution microtube rack.
-Place the DNeasy column(s) back in the rinsed elution microtube rack. - Flow-through contains Buffer AL or Buffer AW1 and is therefore not compatible with bleach.
+Discard filtrate.
+Place the DNeasy column(s) back in the emptied elution microtube rack. - Flow-through contains Buffer AL or Buffer AW1 and is therefore not compatible with bleach.
 See page 6 of QIAamp DNA Mini & Blood Mini handbook for safety information. - 8.
 Remove AirPore tape sheet from DNeasy column(s) and add 500 μl Buffer AW1 without wetting the rim.
 This will have to be completed in three transfers using the p200 multichannel.
 Seal the DNeasy column(s) with a new AirPore tape sheet and centrifuge at 4,000 rpm for 5 minutes.
-Discard filtrate and rinse elution microtube rack.
-Place the DNeasy column(s) back in the rinsed elution microtube rack.
+Discard filtrate.
+Place the DNeasy column(s) back in the emptied elution microtube rack.